tonister/ng.clock/README.md

 # ng.clock
-## AngularJS 1.X clock module with customisable circular analogue and digital clock
+## AngularJS 1.X clock module with customisable circular analog and digital clock
 ###Getting started
 First You need to install the ng.clock module as a dependency for Your project via npm:
 <pre>npm i -s ng.clock</pre>